whmsft/clocked/README.md

 ### What does it do?

-This program just, once in every 10 minutes, try to connect to NTP server @ `time.windows.com` and update Windows time using `win32api` found in `pywin32`.
+This program runs without console, and once in every 10 minutes, try to connect to NTP server @ `time.windows.com` and update Windows time using `win32api` found in `pywin32`.